pittisl/infinibench/README.md

   <img src="./image/infinigen_overview.png" width="800" alt="overview diagram">
 </div>

 This document captures the additions layered on top of stock InfiniBench: agentic constraint generation, cluster-aware solvers, and both frontier and notebook-style camera trajectory optimizers.
-Start with Step 0 to install the codebase, then jump to the feature you care about.
+Some pre-generated examples can be found in this [Huggingface repo](https://huggingface.co/datasets/Haoming645/infinibench) Start with Step 0 to install the codebase, then jump to the feature you care about.